getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 Many people mistakingly claim "everything in JavaScript is an object", but this is incorrect.
 Objects are one of the 6 (or 7, depending on your perspective) primitive types.
 Objects have sub-types, including `function`, and also can be behavior-specialized, like `[object Array]` as the internal label representing the array object sub-type.

 Objects are collections of key/value pairs.
 The values can be accessed as properties, via `.propName` or `["propName"]` syntax.
-Whenever a property is accessed, the engine actually invokes the internal default `[[Get]]` operation, which not only looks for the property directly on the object, but which will traverse the `[[Prototype]]` chain if not found.
+Whenever a property is accessed, the engine actually invokes the internal default `[[Get]]` operation (and `[[Put]]` for setting values), which not only looks for the property directly on the object, but which will traverse the `[[Prototype]]` chain (see Chapter 5) if not found.

+Properties have certain characteristics that can be controlled through property descriptors, such as `writable` and `configurable`.
+In addition, objects can have their mutability (and that of their properties) controlled to various levels of immutability using `Object.preventExtensions(..)`, `Object.seal(..)`, and `Object.freeze(..)`.

-Properties don't have to contain values -- they can be getters/setters instead.
+Properties don't have to contain values -- they can be "accessor properties" as well, with getters/setters.
 They can also be either *enumerable* or not, which controls if they show up in `for-in` loop iterations, for instance.